The European market potential for avocados

 The United Kingdom is an interesting market to supply directly from developing countries.
 But there is little room for informality or mistakes.
 In this developed market you can expect continuing pressure on prices, while the quality and certification standards remain one of the highest.

-- Find more opportunities for market entry in CBI’s report on Exporting fresh fruit and vegetables to the United Kingdom.
+- Find more opportunities for market entry in CBI’s report on exporting fresh fruit and vegetables to the United Kingdom.

 Spain: Complements production with import

-Production and trade statistics are not fully aligned.
-For that reason, the consumption rate in Spain is difficult to estimate.
-Either way, Spanish traders also purchase more and more avocados from abroad to complement their own production season and comply with international supply contracts.
-This makes Spain Europe’s second-largest exporter of avocados after the Netherlands.
-In the years to come you can expect Spain to become a larger consumer of avocados, but more importantly, it will also play a bigger role in the European avocado supply.
+The actual consumption rate in Spain is difficult to estimate, because production, trade and transshipment statistics are not fully aligned.
+Either way, Spanish traders purchase more and more avocados from abroad to complement their own production season and meet international supply contracts.
+This makes Spain Europe’s second-largest exporter and trade hub of avocados after the Netherlands.
+Most of the avocados traded from Spain have France as their destination (55,800 tonnes), followed by the Netherlands (23,500 tonnes) and Germany (18,200 tonnes).

 Tips: